bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

     structure of the ``SECURE_DATA_PROXY_LOCATIONS`` definition and all other variable considerations implied with its usage.

-.. _secure-data-proxy-default-env: ./optional-components/secure-data-proxy/default.env
+.. |secure-data-proxy-default-env| replace:: ``optional-components/secure-data-proxy/default.env``
-.. |secure-data-proxy-default-env| replace:: optional-components/secure-data-proxy/default.env
+.. _secure-data-proxy-default-env: ./secure-data-proxy/default.env

 .. _components_secure-data-proxy-wps_outputs:
 .. _control-secured-access-to-wps-outputs: